django-cms/django-cms/docs/how_to/extending_page_title.rst

             current_page_menu = self._setup_extension_toolbar()
             # if it's all ok
             if current_page_menu:
-                # retrieves the instance of the current extension (if any) and the toolbar item url
+                # retrieves the instance of the current extension (if any) and the toolbar item URL
                 page_extension, url = self.get_page_extension_admin()
                 if url:
                     # adds a toolbar item